 - If you're looking for a server near you, fediverse.observer's map and the fediverse.party list are two good options.

 - instances.social lets you search by instance size and language.
 It used to also allow searching by policies (for example, does it allow NSFW content) but that no longer seems to be an option.

 Yeah, it'd be a lot easier if a single site provided all of that functionality.
-Welcome to Mastodon.
+Welcome to the fediverse.

 You can can also find out some information about a server before you set up an account:

 - Servers' "About" pages typically give an overview of what the site's about and list the site's policies (as a list of rules or a code of conduct), and what version of the software the site is using.
-The most recent version of the software made these harder to find but you can still get there: it's the "Learn More" link on the left-hand side of the web interface, and the ... button on the right sidebar on phones.
+A change in Mastodon version 4.0 made these harder to find but you can still get there: it's the "Learn More" link on the left-hand side of the web interface, and the ... button on the right sidebar on phones.
 How intuitive!

 One thing to look for on the About page is the site's policy about hate speech and harassment.
 If they talk about "free speech" in their description, rules, or code of conduct, that's often (although not always) code for an almost-anything-goes attitude.
 Of course some sites with good policies don't actually enforce them in practice, but sites with bad policies are big red flags.
 Also useful: many sites include a list of instances they've blocked or limited, along with explanations.
 This is one of the best ways to see if they're moderating actively – and what they consider cause for blocking.
 On the other hand, publishing a list of blocked instances can potentially open moderators up to harassment many instances intentionally don't publish the list .

-- Servers' "explore" pages show the most active posts on the "federated" timeline.
-I don't find this particularly useful, but in the latest version this is what you see when you visit a site you're not logged into, so maybe there's something I'm missing.
+- Servers' "explore" pages show the most active posts on the server's "federated" timeline, which also includes all posts from other instances.
+This is typically also what you see when you visit a site you're not logged into.

 RadioAngel has some good suggestions about what to look for when choosing an instance: